Why do dogs and cats develop acne and how to treat it?

 Dog acne symptoms

 Dog and cat owners can easily diagnose acne by sight due to the presence of red bumps or whiteheads.
-It may seem more a cosmetic matter to owners as it’s typically not painful and will fade over time; however, if it causes pain to a pet, owners should take them to a vet.
+It may seem more cosmetic to owners as it’s typically not painful and will fade over time; however, owners should take them to a vet if it causes pain to a pet.

 Dogs may experience intense pain and itching.